Remmie0/OpenFunsearch/README.md

 - **Simplified Setup**: Follow the detailed setup guide to install and configure the necessary environment.
 - **Command-line Execution**: Run Funsearch experiments easily from the command line using `run_funsearch.py`.
 - **Comprehensive Analysis**: Analyze the results of your experiments using the `run_analyzer.ipynb` Jupyter notebook.
+- **New word design problem**: DNA Word problem added, which has not been tried before by Google, to show additional problems can be run.

 ## Getting Started